skyvers/skyve-dev-guide/_pages/documents.md

 ### Conditions

 Document conditions are code snippets which return a Java `boolean` value, and which can be used by view declarations.

-By restricting client-side view conditions to server-side compiled code rather than client-side Javascript (or other client script), the risks of developer bugs is significantly reduced.
+By restricting client-side view conditions to server-side compiled code, rather than client-side Javascript (or other client script), the risks of developer bugs is significantly reduced.
 Only the result of the condition is passed to the client, so the chance of an invalid or